 - good eyesight

 - good physical health

 - a friendly and sympathetic approach with a calm, confident and reassuring manner

 - an ability to relate well to a wide range of people

 - good IT skills

 You should also be able to work well in a team and have good organisational skills to manage the administrative aspects of the job.

-Contact the institutions directly for entry requirements and details on how to apply.
+You can contact the Regional Colleges directly for entry requirements and details on how to apply.

 A dental nurse has excellent permanent employment prospects in general dental practice and community clinics, and hospitals.
-There is also the opportunity to progress to a variety of post-qualification certificate courses, offered by NEBDN.
+There is also the opportunity to progress to a variety of post-qualification certificate courses.
 These include:

 - oral health education